Geeoon/ectf25-MorganState-WriteUp/README.md

 @param nonce the nonce that that \p ciphertext was created with
 @param \p ciphertext the ciphertext to be decrypted
 @return the plaintext, i.e., \p ciphertext decrypted
+@return the nonce used, same as \p nonce
+@return SHA-256 digest of the plaintext that was decrypted
-@throws Exception if the ciphertext couldn't be decrypted, probably means the oracle isn't working
+@throw Exception if the ciphertext couldn't be decrypted, probably means the oracle isn't working
 """
 def hash_attack_decrypt(interface: DecoderIntf, nonce: bytes, ciphertext: bytes):
     plaintext = bytearray(len(ciphertext))